Home Office Expenses incurred during COVID-19: Can an Employee Deduct Them?

-To claim a deduction for Home Office Expenses, the employee must file a Form T2200.
+- To claim a deduction for Home Office Expenses, the employee must obtain a Form T2200.
 A Form T2200 is signed by the employer and certifies that the employee's contract requires the employee to incur such expenses while carrying out the duties of employment.
 It is the CRA’s position that such form must be kept by the taxpayer, in case the CRA asks to see it, but it should not be filed with a tax return.

 Under the Income Tax Act (“ITA”), an employee can deduct from employment income the reasonable cost of rent and of the supplies the employee consumes in performing employment duties, provided the employee is required by the contract of employment to supply and pay for such expenses, and the employee has not been nor is entitled to be reimbursed for such expenses.
 In addition, to deduct Office Space Expenses, the employee’s work space at home must be the place where the employee principally performs her duties.